 How old are your kids?
 Are they ready for independent learning or are you still very much involved in every part of it?

-This is really important to find out, otherwise you might find yourself sitting down with your child unexpectedly while you are trying to work on your business or with another of your children.
+This is really important to find out, otherwise, you might find yourself sitting down with your child unexpectedly while you are trying to work on your business or with another child.